gravitational/teleport/rfd/0009-locking.md

 state: draft
 ---

-# RFD XY - Locking
+# RFD 9 - Locking

 ## What